VictoriaUMA/whatsapp-bot/readme.md

-Whatsapp bot created by java and selenium
+Whatsapp bot (java and selenium) using firefox